 Data may then have to be entered multiple times in different software tools, duplicated for use across business processes and areas.
 This not only creates multiple sources of the same data, opening up the risk of anomalies, it requires multiple amounts of effort, tracking, analysis and response.
 It obscures end to end visibility of your supply chain data.

-While centralized, end to end logistics software solutions are extremely transparent, making it very easy to track what is going on at any stage of the supply chain.
+While centralised, end to end logistics software solutions are extremely transparent, making it very easy to track what is going on at any stage of the supply chain.

 2. Less Moving Parts